 And that's why Pope Benedict XVI is meaningless, along with his decision to re-state the primacy of the Catholic Church.
 This week, the pope released a document correcting interpretations of the Second Vatican Council, which some say modernized the church.
 But for hardliners like Pope Benedict XVI, the liberals went too far in some of their declarations.

 But what ticked folks off was his assertion in the 16-page document by the Vatican's Congregation for the Doctrine of the Faith that the only denominations that can call themselves true churches are ones that can trace their roots back to Jesus Christ's original apostles.
+He even suggested they suffer from defects.

 This is nothing but a naked attempt by Pope Benedict XVI to "own" Jesus by virtue of the Catholic Church considering the apostle Peter as its leader.
 He refuses to acknowledge the reality that Jesus didn't consider a church to be most important.
 What was?
 The Great Commission.